jakelever/biotext/README.md

 **N.B.** This project does not deal with duplicates of documents, both in the PubMed update files, and documents in PubMed Central that are also in PubMed.
 Any text mining of these documents should do a final pass to identify the latest version of a document, i.e. going through new-to-old PubMed Central files before new-to-old PubMed files.

+## PubTator Annotation

+As an optional extra, you can get [PubTator Central annotations](https://www.ncbi.nlm.nih.gov/research/pubtator/) added to the documents.
+This uses the method outlined in [Lever et al, PSB 2020](https://pubmed.ncbi.nlm.nih.gov/31797632/).
+It downloads the latest version of the [PubTator Central annotation alignments](ftp://ftp.ncbi.nlm.nih.gov/pub/lu/PubTatorCentral) and identifies their locations in each document.
+This doubles the disk space requirement.

 ## Usage

-There are two steps involved shown below with single-core Snakemake calls.
+There are two core steps involved shown below with single-core Snakemake calls for downloading and conversion.
 Suggestions for using a cluster are further below.

 ```
 # 1. Downloading and grouping PubMed Central (which is a single thread)
 snakemake --cores 1 downloaded.flag

 # 2. Converting PubMed files and PubMed Central groups of files (which can be parallelised).
-snakemake --cores 1 converted_biocxml.flag
+snakemake --cores 1 converted.flag
 ```

 Those steps will download PubMed Central to a *pmc_archives* directory and create a *biocxml* directory with the converted files.